explainers-by-googlers/clipboard-contents-id/README.md

 [Wayland](https://source.chromium.org/chromium/chromium/src/+/main:ui/ozone/platform/wayland/host/wayland_data_device.cc;drc=d815f515138991af2aa5b1d07c64906fd8a7366b;bpv=1;bpt=1;l=182?gsn=OnSelection&gs=KYTHE%3A%2F%2Fkythe%3A%2F%2Fchromium.googlesource.com%2Fcodesearch%2Fchromium%2Fsrc%2F%2Fmain%3Flang%3Dc%252B%252B%3Fpath%3Dui%2Fozone%2Fplatform%2Fwayland%2Fhost%2Fwayland_data_device.cc%23KBIABXwYhD42mocIlezMjghFMtoChm0IKDja7p09J9o),
 [ChromeOS](https://source.chromium.org/chromium/chromium/src/+/main:ui/base/clipboard/clipboard_non_backed.cc;drc=65c747e508657f16ca3d0905ab1e11115f5a5ff1;l=286),
 [Android](https://developer.android.com/reference/android/content/ClipboardManager.OnPrimaryClipChangedListener) and
 [iOS](https://developer.apple.com/documentation/uikit/uipasteboard/changecount)) offer efficient ways to track clipboard content changes without directly reading the data.
 This is often achieved through clipboard sequence numbers or change notifications.
 The `navigator.clipboard.contentsId()` API aims to leverage these capabilities.
 It allows websites to request a numeric token (a 128-bit integer) representing the current clipboard state.
 If this token differs from a previously retrieved one, it indicates that the clipboard contents have changed between the two calls.
 Importantly, this operation has a constant time complexity (O(1)), independent of the clipboard's size.
-Therefore, even frequent checks (e.g., on window refocus) remain efficient, even when dealing with large amounts of copied data.
+Therefore, even frequent checks (e.g., pasting quickly many times in an online document editor or checking on every refocus whether to show "synchronize clipboard" button) remain efficient, even when dealing with large amounts of copied data.

+This could help greatly in making web VDI clients work smoothly in browsers that base clipboard access on user activation - as the site could without activation check _whether_ the clipboard has changed and only then display a "click ctrl+v to synchronize clipboard" notification or a "click here to synchronize clipboard" button, taking the burden of tracking this from the user while still not having too much access to the clipboard.

+Moreover, above approach at enabling apps to work better without broad persistent clipboard permissions could be extended to a lot more applications, for example online editors, that could using this minize the number of `read()` calls (as they prompt user to make additional action) and call it only if the clipboard has changed from the last time.

 ## Goals